k5iogura/mAPe/README.md

 4. name list for all categories (id is by strings not but number) of inference as `FmtNM`
     such as 'coco.names'
-    Notice: reject or substitute space charactor to any ASCII chanractor E.g. under score '_'.
+    Notice: reject or substitute space charactor to any ASCII chanractor E.g. underscore '_'.

 5. name list for ignored categories as `FmtNM` optionally
     such as 'coco.ignores'